Absoluteness via Resurrection: Consistency strength

 There are two possible approaches.
-In the first one, we can consider $\ap{V_\kappa,f}$ as a $\ZFC$ model extended with an additional unary predicate for $f$, so that $\PP^{\Gamma,f}_\kappa$ can be handled as a definable class forcing.
+In the first one, we can consider $\ap{V_\kappa,f}$ as a $\ZFC$ model extended with an additional unary predicate for $f$, so that $\PP^{\Gamma,f}_\kappa$ can be handled as a definable class forcing in $V_\kappa$.
 Thus we can proceed following step by step the analogous argument carried out in \cite{hamkins:resurrection_uplifting}.
-In the second one, we can consider the $\MK$ model $V_{\kappa+1}$ and expand on the results in \cite{antos:class_forcing} to prove that $\PP^{\Gamma,f}_\kappa$ preserve enough of $\MK$ and behaves well with respect to elementarity.
-Even though the second approach is more general and natural in some sense, the first approach is considerably simpler.
-Thus we will follow the argument in \cite{hamkins:resurrection_uplifting} and give the following definition.
+The second approach considers the $\MK$ model $V_{\kappa+1}$ and expands on the results in \cite{antos:class_forcing} to prove that $\PP^{\Gamma,f}_\kappa$ preserves enough of $\MK$ and behaves well with respect to elementarity (though not all of $\MK$: e.g., the power set axiom is not preserved by $\PP^{\Gamma,f}_\kappa$).
+Even though the second approach is more general and natural in some sense, the first approach is considerably simpler (modulo certain complications regarding the definability of the forcing relation we will side-step).
+Thus we will follow the first approach and give the following definition.

-\begin{definition} Let $\ap{M,C}$ be a model of $\ZFC$ expanded with an additional class predicate $C$, and $\PP$ be a class partial order definable in $\ap{M,C}$.
+\begin{definition} Let $\ap{M,C}$ be a model of $\ZFC$ expanded with an additional class predicate $C$, and let $\PP$ be a class partial order definable in $\ap{M,C}$.

 An $\ap{M,C}$-generic filter $G$ for $\PP$ is a filter meeting all dense subclasses of $\PP$ which are definable in $\ap{M,C}$ with parameters.